The Secretary of State was asked—

 Universal credit takes earnings into account in a way that is fair and transparent.
 The amount of universal credit paid reflects as closely as possible the actual circumstances of a household during each monthly assessment period, including any earnings reported by the employer during the assessment period, regardless of when they were paid.

-As I said, monthly assessment periods align to the way that the majority of employees are paid and allow universal credit to be adjusted each month, which means that, if a claimant’s income falls, they will not have to wait several months for a rise in their UC.
+As I said, monthly assessment periods align with the way that the majority of employees are paid and allow universal credit to be adjusted each month, which means that, if a claimant’s income falls, they will not have to wait several months for a rise in their UC.
 We have produced guidance to help to ensure that claimants, staff and representatives are aware of the importance of reporting accurate dates and the impact on payment cycles.
 I am conscious that my hon.
 Friend has written to me.
 I would be happy to meet him and my hon.
 Friend the Member for Thirsk and Malton (Kevin Hollinrake), who also raised that issue.

 I have been contacted by a number of constituents who have received unexpected pay—for example, holiday pay—during the assessment period.
 Because that pay is unexpected, it impacts on the amount of universal credit that they are awarded.
 What work is the Minister doing to ensure that unexpected pay, like holiday pay, will not severely impact their award?